The Skin-Lightening Industry Is Facing A Long Overdue Reckoning

 Advertisement

 Unilever did not state any plans of halting production of the line, and it stands by its claim that the Fair & Lovely products have "multiple skin health benefits" and are not intended to bleach skin.
-"The brand has never been and is not a bleaching product," it said in a statement to The Wall Street Journal.
+"The brand has never been and is not a bleaching product," read the statement.

 Skin-lightening products, which often contain hydroquinone or mercury, remain largely unregulated and researchers are still determining the full extent of the risks for people who use them.
 The World Health Organization has warned against these products, and they are currently banned in the European Union and in countries like Ghana, Japan, and Australia.
 "We currently do not have enough studies that establish either the safety or effectiveness for any treatments for generalized skin lightening for the entire body," Annie Chiu, MD, board-certified cosmetic and general dermatologist in Los Angeles, previously told Refinery29.